 Fire safety in high rise residential apartment buildings: Aviva’s role and our customers

-Aviva’s position on the important area of fire safety in residential apartment buildings and its approach to recent developments concerning remediation.
+Aviva’s position and approach on the important area of fire safety in residential apartment buildings.

 Aviva’s asset management business, Aviva Investors, manages the Aviva Investors REaLM Ground Rent Fund (the Fund).